Daksh-404/MULTI-VIEW-GAIT-RECOGNITION-USING-3D-CONVOLUTIONAL-NEURAL-NETWORKS/README.md

 ## Main Goal
 The objective of the research paper as given above can summarized as :
                               *Creating a model for maintaining view invariance in Gait Analysis*

+## Prerequisites
+* Keras, Tensorflow, Python, Numpy, Matplotlib, pandas
+* Reading and analysing the research papers
+* Knowledge of 3D convolution neural networks
+* CASIA-B Dataset and it's ordering and structuring inside the given zip file
+* A lot of faith in one's self and willing to take risk with one's time!

+So if you have done this, cheers!
+Let's go!

 ## Upcoming Updates
 * LSTMs (Spatio-Temporal feature extraction)